Stay in France of less than 3 months: registration in the European Entry/Exit System (EES)

 Your data is not stored in the system only for the purposes for which they were collected and for a precise duration :

-• Entry, exit or refusal of entry form: 3 years from the date of their creation
+• Entry, exit or refusal of entry record: 3 years from the date of their creation

-• Individual files containing your personal data (including your biometric data): 3 years and 1 day from the date of your last exit or refusal of entry (if you have not been authorized to enter)
+• Individual folders containing your personal data (including your data biometric): 3 years and 1 day from the date of your last exit or refusal of entry (if you have not been allowed to enter)

-• If no exit has been recorded in your individual file: 5 years from the date of end of the authorized stay.
+• If no output has been saved in your individual folder: 5 years from the end of the authorized stay.

 At the end of each period, your data is automatically erased.

-• The authorities of European countries using the EES system, such as border, visa and immigration authorities, to verify your identity and determine whether you are allowed to enter or remain in the territory
+• Authorities of European countries using the EES system, such as border, visa and immigration authorities, to verify your identity and determine whether you are allowed to enter or remain in the territory

 • Europol, who may also access your data for law enforcement purposes